AdnaneKhan/gato-x/docs/user-guide/advanced/continuous-scanning.md

 ## Webhook Notifications

-Gato-X supports sending notifications to Slack webhooks when it detects vulnerabilities committed within the last 24 hours.
+Gato-X supports sending notifications to both Slack and Discord webhooks when it detects vulnerabilities committed within the last 24 hours.
 This feature is particularly useful for continuous monitoring scenarios where you want immediate alerts about new security issues.

 ### Configuration

 To configure webhook notifications, you need to modify the `gatox/configuration/notifications.json` file:

+#### Slack Webhooks
 ```json
 {
     "name": "NOTIFICATIONS",